DocOtak/gsw-xarray/README.rst

 If you notice a bug or are missing a feature, fell free to open an issue in the `github issues page <https://github.com/DocOtak/gsw-xarray/issues>`_.

-In order to contribute to xgcm, please fork the repository and submit a pull request.
-A good step by step tutorial for this can be found in the `xarray contributor guide <https://xarray.pydata.org/en/stable/contributing.html#working-with-the-code>`_.
+In order to contribute to gsw-xarray, please fork the repository and submit a pull request.
+A good step by step tutorial for starting with git can be found in the `xarray contributor guide <https://xarray.pydata.org/en/stable/contributing.html#working-with-the-code>`_.
 A main difference is that we do not use conda as python environment, but poetry.